TillaTheHun0/aos-graphql/packages/gateway/README.md

 - The message is not a `Cron` message
 - The message is not an `Eval` targeting this process
+- The message is not an `APM` message

 Alternatively, to customize the Indexing behavior, you may provide a custom `MatchSpec`, so as to only index messages that satisy the provided `MatchSpec`: